EricZinda/Perplexity/backlog.md

+- Add performance testing to test runs
+- Decide how much of a win combinatorics is giving us
+  - Original: Elapsed time: 215.94112
+-
 - Example25_reset: the 2 files in a folder are 20 mb -> the 2 file in a folder are not in a folder
   - Happens if the_selector_q is commented out and "_the_q" is moved to the_all_q and the_in_scope_q
     - AND the_all_q is first in the file before the_in_scope_q